resbaz/spartan-hpc-docs/docs/index.md

 ## Specifications

 Spartan has a number of partitions available for general usage.
+A full list of partitions can be viewed with the command `sinfo -s`.

 **Cloud**